MicrosoftDocs/iis-docs/iis/get-started/case-studies/case-study-iis-80-scaling-on-an-hp-proliant-dl980-g7-8-processor-socket-system.md

 1. Locate the target Network adapter by using the Control Panel\Network and Internet\Network Connections.
 The property of interest for the next step &quot;Device Name&quot; as pictured in the below screenshot.
     [![](case-study-iis-80-scaling-on-an-hp-proliant-dl980-g7-8-processor-socket-system/_static/image12.png)](case-study-iis-80-scaling-on-an-hp-proliant-dl980-g7-8-processor-socket-system/_static/image11.png)
-2. Locate the NIC thru Device Manager.
+2. Locate the NIC through Device Manager.
 For that we use the &quot;Device Name&quot; property gathered in the previous step.
     [![](case-study-iis-80-scaling-on-an-hp-proliant-dl980-g7-8-processor-socket-system/_static/image14.png)](case-study-iis-80-scaling-on-an-hp-proliant-dl980-g7-8-processor-socket-system/_static/image13.png)
 3. Invoke the properties dialog for the specified NIC.
 The &quot;General&quot; tab will show the slot, device and function numbers for a given NIC.
     ![](case-study-iis-80-scaling-on-an-hp-proliant-dl980-g7-8-processor-socket-system/_static/image15.png)
 4. With the bus information on hand, it's possible to identify in which NUMA node the NIC is connected to by correlating this information to the hardware topology diagram as provided in the &quot;[Hardware Section](#hp-platform)&quot; above.

-<a id="gathering-hardware-topology-thru-powershell"></a>
+<a id="gathering-hardware-topology-through-powershell"></a>
-##### Gathering Hardware Topology thru PowerShell
+##### Gathering Hardware Topology through PowerShell

 The hardware topology information that can be used to set the correct RSS affinity values can be obtained by using the Device Management PowerShell Cmdlets sample that is available on TechNet Gallery ([https://gallery.technet.microsoft.com/Device-Management-7fad2388](https://gallery.technet.microsoft.com/Device-Management-7fad2388)).
 This sample provides cmdlets to enumerate, control and manage devices.